 In the course of his work, Max begins making stock predictions based on Euclid's calculations.
 In the middle of printing out the picks, Euclid suddenly crashes, but first spits out a 216-digit number that appears to be nothing more than a random string.
 Disgusted, Max tosses out the printout of the number.
 The next morning, Max checks the financial pages and sees that the few picks Euclid made before crashing were accurate.
 He searches desperately for the printout but cannot find it.

-The only social interaction Max seems to have is with Sol Robeson (Mark Margolis), his old mathematics mentor, who had regarded Max as his prize student.
-Sol had been a leading figure in research into the nature of Pi in his earlier years, but gave it up for reasons that are not yet clear.
+The only social interaction Max seems to have is with his neighbor Sol Robeson (Mark Margolis), his old mathematics mentor, who had regarded Max as his prize student.
+Sol had been a leading figure in research into the nature of Pi (the symbol for the number 3.14) in his earlier years, but gave it up for reasons that are not yet clear.
 He sympathizes with Max about the loss of Euclid but becomes unnerved when Max mentions the string of numbers, asking if the string was 216 digits long.
 When Max questions him about the string, Sol indicates that he came across such a number many years ago.
 He urges Max to slow down and try taking a break.

-At a coffee shop, Max meets Lenny Meyer (Ben Shenkman), a Hasidic Jew who does mathematical research on the Torah.
+At a coffee shop that Max frequents on a daily basis, he meets Lenny Meyer (Ben Shenkman), a Hasidic Jew who does mathematical research on the Torah.
 Lenny demonstrates some simple Gematria to Max and explains how some people believe that the Torah is a string of numbers that form a code sent by God.
 Max takes an interest when he realizes that some of the number concepts Lenny discusses are similar to real mathematical theories, such as the Fibonacci Sequence.
 Lenny also mentions that he and his fellow researchers are searching for a 216-digit number that is repeated throughout the text of the Torah.

-Max is also being pursued by agents of a Wall Street firm, who are interested in his work for financial reasons.
-One of the agents, Marcy Dawson (Pamela Hart), offers Max a powerful new computer chip in exchange for the results of his work.
-Max insists that he is uninterested in profit but takes the chip to help his new research into the Torah.
+Meanwhile, Max is also being pursued by shadowy agents of a Wall Street firm, who are interested in his work for financial reasons.
+One of the agents, Marcy Dawson (Pamela Hart), shows up at his apartment one day and offers Max a powerful new computer chip in exchange for the results of his work.
+Max insists that he is uninterested in working for them to make a profit but takes the chip to help his new research into the Torah.